-Here’s what you’ll get if you join GET QUIT:
+Here’s what you’ll get when you visit GetQuit:

 - Information on what to expect while taking CHANTIX

-- Tips on how to manage behaviors related to smoking
+- Guided experience allowing you to explore content and tips on how to manage behaviors related to smoking

-CHANTIX is available only by prescription, so you must speak to your healthcare provider to get a prescription.
-Talk to your healthcare provider or connect with one today about whether CHANTIX or another quit-smoking treatment may be right for you.
+CHANTIX is available only by prescription, so you must speak to your healthcare provider to see if CHANTIX is right for you.
+If your healthcare provider gives you a prescription, ask for CHANTIX by name.

 Before taking CHANTIX, tell your healthcare provider if you have ever had depression or other mental health problems.
 You should also tell your healthcare provider about any symptoms you had during previous attempts at quitting smoking, with or without CHANTIX.